fhiso/basic-concepts/basic-concepts.md

 in §2.5 and §2.6 of [Unicode] provides a 16-bit encoding that is backwards compatible with UCS-2 but allows arbitrary *characters* to be represented through the use of Unicode surrogate pairs.

-*Strings* *may* contain *characters* from the Private Use Areas defined in §23.5 of [Unicode].
-The *characters* match the following `PrivateUseChar` production:

-    PrivateUseChar  ::=   [#xE000-#xF8FF] | [#F0000-#xFFFFD]
-                            | [#100000-#x10FFFD]

-Standards which reference this standard *may* define how these are to be interpreted.
-Absent a higher-level definition of how these *characters* are to be interpreted, applications *should not* use them but *must not* reject them.

-{.example}  A higher-level standard might require *characters* from the Private Use Areas to be interpreted according to [MUFI], which is a standard for encoding many obscure mediæval characters, ligatures and scribal abbreviations that are not current in Unicode in the Private Use Area.

-{.ednote}  Would it be simpler to just prohibit *characters* from the Private Use Area?
-Or alternatively single out [MUFI] as the only allowed interpretation?

 ### Whitespace and line breaks                             {#whitespace}